Vinifera-Developers/Vinifera/docs/Miscellanous.md

 - Vinifera hardcodes the shroud and fog graphics to circumvent cheating in multiplayer games.
 - Vinifera redirects saved screenshots using the keyboard command to a new sub-directory in the games folders, `Screenshots`.
+- Vinifera allows Skirmish games to be started with no AI house(s).
+- Vinifera implements the Blowfish algorithm into the Vinifera DLL itself, removing the requirement for the external BLOWFISH.DLL library.
+As a result, this allows the game will run without BLOWFISH.DLL registered on the target system or present in the installation directory.
+The game can still load encrypted mix files to be loaded without any issues.

+## Quality of Life

 - Harvesters are now considered when executing the "Guard" command.
 They have a special case when assigned with the Guard mission that tells them to find the nearest Tiberium patch and begin harvesting.
+- Harvesters now auto harvest when built from the war factory.
+- Vinifera changes the default value of `IsScoreShuffle` to true.
+- Vinifera changes the default value of `AllowHiResModes` to true.

-## MCV Auto-deploy
+### MCV Auto-deploy

 - Vinifera allow you to start the game with the MCV deployed, or have the MCV auto-deploy on start.